Rachael Rakena: Career

-Rakena draws inspiration from her family connections to Ngāi Tahu, Ngāpuhi and Pakeha ancestries.
+Rakena draws inspiration from her family connections to Ngāi Tahu, Ngāpuhi and Pākehā ancestries.
 Rakena uses the term 'toi rerehiko' to describe her practice, meaning ‘art that employs electricity, movement and light’.

 Rakena’s work is mainly collaborative.
 She has worked with the sculptor Brett Graham, the soundscape artist Keri Whaitiri, and dancers and choreographers such as Louise Potiki Bryant, Maaka Pepene, Justine Hohaia and Corinna Hunzika, all from the Atamira Dance Company.